 At the same time, Markaaz can help you weed out some of the other point-to-point solutions you have depended on to manage or try to grow your business.
 Small businesses use 20 or more different software solutions on average and use 16% of their monthly operating expenses on business tools and software.
 Markaaz could help you reduce these expenses by as much as 50%.

 If you’re ready to learn more, you can try this best-in-class technology for free with a seven-day trial.
 Discover first-hand how Markaaz can protect your small business and help it grow.

 About the author: Hany Fam is the founder and CEO of Markaaz and a transformational leader with a track record of building global platforms and businesses.
 He is an Official Member of the Forbes Business Council and a Member of The World Economic Forum’s Global Innovators.
-Fam is focused on creating positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
-Prior to founding Markaaz, Fam held global leadership roles in business transformation, value creation and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships and SaaS.
-He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships and President of Mastercard UK & Ireland Markets.
-He also held roles in Applied Technology including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
+Fam is focused on creating a positive and sustainable impact for small business owners through the world’s first global platform to verify and connect small businesses and the network of partners that support them.
+Before founding Markaaz, Fam held global leadership roles in business transformation, value creation, and technology, gaining depth of experience in payments, B2B platforms, enterprise partnerships, and SaaS.
+He served as CEO of AXA Global Enterprise & Partnerships, Founder & President of Mastercard Enterprise Partnerships, and President of Mastercard UK & Ireland Markets.
+He also held roles in Applied Technology, including as the CTO of Toshiba International’s Heavy Industrial business in Australasia.
 Under Fam’s leadership, Mastercard Track was launched, the first and only global trading platform connecting every supplier and buyer on the planet to simplify and automate the exchange of payments and related data.